jhj0517/Whisper-WebUI/README.md

 After installing FFmpeg, **make sure to add the `FFmpeg/bin` folder to your system PATH!**

 ### Automatic Installation
-If you have satisfied the prerequisites listed above, you are now ready to start Whisper-WebUI.

-1. Run `Install.bat` from Windows Explorer as a regular, non-administrator user.
-2. After installation, run the `start-webui.bat`.
-3. Open your web browser and go to `http://localhost:7860`

-( If you're running another Web-UI, it will be hosted on a different port , such as `localhost:7861`, `localhost:7862`, and so on )
+1. Download `Whisper-WebUI.zip` with the file corresponding to your OS from [v1.0.0](https://github.com/jhj0517/Whisper-WebUI/releases/tag/v1.0.0) and extract its contents.
+2. Run `install.bat` or `install.sh` to install dependencies.
+(This will create a `venv` directory and install dependencies there.)
+3. Start WebUI with `start-webui.bat` or `start-webui.sh`
+4. To update the WebUI, run `update.bat` or `update.sh`

-And you can also run the project with command line arguments if you like by running `user-start-webui.bat`, see [wiki](https://github.com/jhj0517/Whisper-WebUI/wiki/Command-Line-Arguments) for a guide to arguments.
+And you can also run the project with command line arguments if you like by running `start-webui.bat`, see [wiki](https://github.com/jhj0517/Whisper-WebUI/wiki/Command-Line-Arguments) for a guide to arguments.

-- ## Docker ( On Other OS )
+- ## Or Run with Docker

 1. Build the image